-The best meditation apps are designed to help you gain emotional calm and to boost your mental clarity and sense of inner peace.
-With a range of guided meditation and mindfulness exercises, meditation apps are suitable for beginners and more experienced meditation practitioners looking to deepen their practice.
+The best meditation apps are a way to gain a greater sense of calm and inner peace, and to find a little zen time during the business of life.
+With a range of guided exercises on offer, meditation and mindfulness apps are perfect for total beginners through to experienced users looking to deepen their practice.

-Just as there are mental health benefits of walking, there are many benefits to regular meditation.
-In 2016, a study found that 60% of participants reported a significant improvement in general wellness, energy and concentration, as well as reductions in feelings of stress, anxiety and depression when meditating regularly.
-The best meditation apps are a way for you to enjoy these benefits for yourself at home.
+As there are mental health benefits of walking, there are plenty of benefits to meditating too.
+A 2016 study found that 60% of participants reported a significant improvement in wellness, energy and concentration, as well as reductions in feelings of stress, anxiety and depression when meditating regularly.
+The best meditation apps are a way for you to enjoy such benefits at home.

 Meditation has also been shown to help reduce levels of inflammation and stress in the body, both of which could contribute to a number of health conditions such as heart disease or anxiety disorders.
 So finding a few minutes each day helps quieten your mind and nourishes your wellbeing.

-And that’s the thing: you don’t have to sit on a cushion for hours to access these health benefits.
+And that’s the thing: you don’t have to sit on a cushion for hours.
 The best meditation apps are a way for you to unlock calm and clarity in shorter bursts.
-The majority also offer free trials, so you can see if they’re a good fit for you before you buy, and all of them work with the best smartphones.
-Feeling a little more zen really is just a tap or two away.
+The majority also offer free trials, so you can see if they’re a good fit before you buy, and they work with the best smartphones, so you'll have no trouble there.